 Make a Resolution to Complete Estate and Funeral Planning

-While your friends resolve to make this year they finally lose weight, get fit and kick those unhealthy habits, why not do yourself and your loved ones a favor and complete your estate and funeral planning?
-It's certainly easier than dropping those last 10 pounds, and making your wishes known now will give you and your family peace of mind.
+While your friends resolve to make this next year the one where they finally lose weight, get fit and kick those unhealthy habits, why not do yourself and your loved ones a favor and complete your estate and funeral planning?
+It’s certainly easier than dropping those last 10 pounds, and making your wishes known now will give you and your family peace of mind.

 A nation faces the inevitable